issbgkh/schain-get-started/README.md

 # 3. SDK

-The SChain provides a [Javascript SDK](https://github.com/issbgkh/schain-sdk) so developers can write Javascript apps to access their deployed chaincode.
+The SChain provides [Javascript SDK](https://github.com/issbgkh/schain-sdk) so developers can write Javascript apps to access their deployed chaincode.

 # More resources